n-vest/n-vest.github.io/content/project/shapepatterns/index.md

 <strong>Selected Works:</strong>

+Vest, N. A., Anthony, L. E., Callery, K., Shack, A. P., Becerra, C., Maheshwary, P., & Alibali, M.W.
+(2024, June). <span style="color:green">Does focusing on the unit of change help children extend and abstract shape and number patterns? </span>In N.A.
+Vest (Chair), Pattern learning: Empirical research about interventions, parental beliefs, and links to mathematical competence in children.
+Symposium presented at the Annual Meeting of the Mathematical and Cognition Learning Society Conference.

 Vest, N. A., Anthony, L. E., Becerra, C., Maheshwary, P., Callery, K., Shack, A. P., & Alibali, M. W. (2024, March). <span style="color:green">Learning to extend shape and number patterns: Do lessons focused on the pattern unit help?</span> [Poster] Biennial Meeting of the Cognitive Development Society. [[poster]](http://dx.doi.org/10.13140/RG.2.2.20787.64804)

 Vest, N. A., Fagan, S. E., & Fyfe, E. R. (2022). <span style="color:green">The role of gesture and mimicry for children’s pattern learning.</span> Cognitive Development. [[paper]](https://www.researchgate.net/publication/361265082_The_role_of_gesture_and_mimicry_for_children's_pattern_learning)